 Approximately $719.3 Million of Structured Securities Affected

-New York, November 19, 2010 -- Moody's Investors Service has assigned definitive ratings to nine class
+New York, October 25, 2010 -- Moody's Investors Service has assigned provisional to ratings nine class

 of CMBS securities, issued by WFCMT 2010-C1, Commercial

 Cl.
 X-A Certificate, Assigned (P)Aaa (sf)

 US$13.797M Cl.
 E Certificate, Assigned (P)Ba2